SangHoonChung/ECEN766Project/README.md

 This repository contains the code, models, and experimental configurations for extending the DeepSurv framework with a feature-level attention mechanism.
 This work aims to bridge the gap between predictive performance and biological interpretability in deep survival modeling for precision oncology.

-### Abstract
+### 📝 Abstract
-Survival models are fundamental tools in clinical medicine for quantifying how a patient's clinical and molecular characteristics influence time-to-event outcomes.
-While deep neural extensions of the Cox proportional hazards model, such as DeepSurv, improve predictive flexibility by capturing nonlinear interactions in high-dimensional gene-expression data, they often function as black boxes.
+Survival analysis is fundamental in precision oncology for modeling time-to-event outcomes using clinical and molecular data.
+While deep learning extensions of the Cox model, such as DeepSurv, improve predictive flexibility by capturing nonlinear interactions in high-dimensional gene-expression data, they operate as uninterpretable "black boxes."

-We propose an attention-enhanced DeepSurv framework that introduces a feature-level attention mechanism to improve transparency.
-The model jointly optimizes attention weights and Cox partial likelihood to provide adaptive gene-importance scores while preserving predictive performance.
+In this project, we developed an **attention-enhanced DeepSurv framework** to bridge the gap between predictive performance and biological interpretability.
+We explored various attention mechanisms to provide adaptive, patient-specific gene-importance scores (feature weighting) while predicting survival risk.
+Our models were evaluated on the METABRIC breast cancer cohort against L2-regularized Cox PH and baseline DeepSurv models.

 ### Repository Contents
 This repository will include the following components: